silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/01_Editing_Content.md

  * **Content**: The main content for the page, can include structured text, images, links, lists etc.
  * **Metadata**: Hidden in a panel at the bottom of the interface, the content of these fields doesn't appear on the page, but instead is used by search engines.

+[note]
-<div class="note" markdown="1">If your website includes other features specific to all pages you may see other fields here too.</div>
+If your website includes other features specific to all pages you may see other fields here too.
+[/note]

 ![SilverStripe3 Content Editing (Page Fields)](/_images/Page-Fields.png)